Japan stocks extend gains on boost from Buffett's comments

 TOKYO, April 12 (Reuters) - Japan's Nikkei share average rallied for a fourth straight session on Wednesday, helped by signs of consumer spending in department stores and spillover from optimism over billionaire Warren Buffett eyeing increasing investments in the country.

-Department-store operator J.Front Retailing 3086.T rose 1% after reporting a tripling in net profit for the year ended February after market close on Tuesday and forecast further growth.
+Department-store operator J.Front Retailing Co Ltd 3086.T rose 1.3% after reporting a tripling in net profit for the year ended February after market close on Tuesday and forecast further growth.
+Mall owner Aeon Co Ltd 8267.T rose 1%.

-Buffett, 92 and a renowned investor, told Nikkei in an interview on Tuesday that he was proud of his investments in Japan's top trading houses, and added that "there are always a few" other Japan investments he is considering.
+Buffett, 92, told Nikkei in an interview on Tuesday that he was proud of his investments in Japan's top trading houses.
+The renowned investor added that "there are always a few" other Japanese investments he is considering.

 "The market was lifted by Buffett's strong message," said Shigetoshi Kamada, general manager at the research department of Tachibana Securities.

-There were 198 advancers on the Nikkei index against 24 decliners.
-The upbeat sentiment seemed to help the debut of lunar transport start-up ispace Inc 9348.T, which were untraded by mid-session as a glut of buy orders overwhelmed offers.
+There were 180 advancers on the Nikkei index against 39 decliners.
+The upbeat sentiment seemed to help the debut of lunar transport start-up ispace Inc 9348.T, shares of which were untraded as a glut of buy orders overwhelmed offers.

 Other top gainers included Komatsu 6301.T, climbing 3.9%, after the construction machinery maker posted a 4% rise in the use of its equipment in China through March.

-Semiconductor manufacturer Renesas Electron 6723.T was the Nikkei's largest loser, down 1.3%.
+Lens-maker Hoya Corp 7741.T, which concluded a share buyback on Tuesday, was the top loser on the Nikkei with the stock price down 1.4%.

+The volume of shares traded on the Tokyo Stock Exchange's main board .TOPX was 1.04 billion, compared with the average of 1.27 billion in the past 30 days.

-(Reporting by Junko Fujita in Tokyo; writing and additional reporting by Tom Westbrook in Singapore; Editing by Rashmi Aich)
+(Reporting by Junko Fujita in Tokyo; writing and additional reporting by Tom Westbrook in Singapore; Editing by Rashmi Aich and Sohini Goswami)

 ((tom.westbrook@tr.com; +65 6973 8284;))